-I signed up to ASCAP as a songwriter over 10 years ago back in college for my music business course.
-I didn't take the process too seriously since I wasn't writing anything that many people would hear, but I did find it strange that ASCAP was telling me that I would be signing up to receive 50% of the royalties accumulated by each song as the songwriter.
+I signed up to ASCAP as a songwriter over ten years ago back in college for my music business course.
+I didn't take the process too seriously since I wasn't writing anything that many people would hear.
+Still, I did find it strange that ASCAP was telling me that I would be signing up to receive 50% of the royalties accumulated by each song as the songwriter.

 I didn't understand; if I had a song that didn't have a publisher, why would I not just get all the royalties for my work?
 ASCAP gave me the option of creating a separate account as a publisher, but I thought to myself, "I'm not about to do all that.
 I don't even really know what publishing entails besides collecting that other 50% of the royalties."

 I did the research as a college kid and quickly realized that I would be pushing this whole publishing thing off until later in my career when I actually had songs that would get heard.
 This was a small mistake on my behalf, but still a mistake nonetheless.